Percy Pickard: Early life

-1st Tour with 99 Squadron
+First tour with 99 Squadron

 On 30 October 1939 Pickard was posted to 7 Squadron flying Hampden bombers at RAF Upper Heyford.
 He was then returned to 214 Squadron until this squadron was disbanded to form an operational training unit.
 Pickard briefly returned to 7 Squadron before being posted to 99 Squadron at Newmarket Heath, where he flew the Vickers Wellington, one of the best bomber aircraft available at the time.
 He completed his first tour with 99 Squadron.

 In the early stages of the war prior to the German invasion of France Bomber command was reticent about escalating the war with attacks on German cities.
-Instead during this phony war period they confined their activities to coastal patrols and dropping leaflets over Germany.
-Serving as a Flight Lieutenant, Pickard undertook these leaflet dropping sorties.
+Instead during this Phoney War period they confined their activities to coastal patrols and dropping leaflets over Germany.
+Serving as a flight lieutenant, Pickard undertook these leaflet-dropping sorties.
 He flew alongside Jack Grisman of Great Escape fame.
 Following the German bombing of Rotterdam the restrictions on Bomber Command were lifted.
 Pickard participated in fighting over Norway, Germany and France during the Dunkirk evacuation.
 He gained a reputation for following the Bomber Command dictum to "press on" to the target, regardless of the difficulties you might be faced with.
 It was during this period that Pickard met fellow Yorkshireman navigator Alan Broadley, who was to become his regular navigator and good friend to the end.
 Aircraft service crews grew accustomed to Pickard and Broadley returning in an aircraft that had been peppered with flak and night fighter damage.